WYOMISSING AREA JUNIOR/SENIOR HIGH SCHOOL

 Contacting Students During School

-Students who received an Out of School or In-School Suspension 3 or more times within a semester will not be able to participate in non-graded field trips and/or school functions for the remainder of that semester (i.e.: Dances, including Prom).
+Students who received an Out of School Suspension (Level III/IV) or 3 or more days of In-School Suspension within a semester will not be able to participate in nongraded field trips and/or school functions for the remainder of that semester (i.e. Dances, including Prom).

 Dress and Grooming